gt7coder/grandturismo-srs-proxy/README.md

 https://github.com/Nenkai/PDTools/tree/master/PDTools.SimulatorInterface
 I encourage you to donate for him!

-To run the script you need python 3.9 installed.
-Then you just execute as the following python main.py --playstation_ip 192.168.0.89

 The script pulls the data all the time, but only sends to SRS when the car is on the track and the game is not in pause menu, I have added this for safety.